NeuralVFX/reverse-matchmove-gan/USAGE.md

 - `export_anim_cam_data(filename = <string>,frame_range = <int>)`

-  Export animation of single selected camera a CSV (Used for Repo dataset)
+  Export animation of single selected camera into a CSV (Used for Repo dataset)

 ## Output Folder Structure